Sterbhaus is a Stockholm/Sweden based outfit dealing in Metal bordering between Thrash, Black, Death, Heavy, Progressive........

 ..........Yeah.......
 Well, You all already hear where this is heading, right?

-All these genres and labels and it's near impossible to describe what the band is about.
-Why not settle by describing Sterbhaus as honest (and we dare say it - real!)
-Metal that is timeless - neither retro or modern - with all the aforementioned subgenres tucked in there and spiced with a heavy dose of charm, humour topped with a spittingly fierce lyrical agenda., And since there are two many sublabels anyway - and since the world of Metal surely won't need yet another label, let's come up with a completely brand new one!!
-Just for the irony of it!
-Let's call all this Metal Deluxe.
+All these genres and labels and to get a fair idea of what the band is about we have to toss around four or five of them.
+So why not settle by describing Sterbhaus as honest (and we dare say it - real!)
+Metal that is timeless - neither retro or modern - with all the aforementioned subgenres tucked in there and spiced with a heavy dose of charm, humour and topped with a spittingly fierce lyrical agenda., Oh, and since there are two many sublabels anyway - and since the world of Metal surely won't need yet another label, let the irony reign supreme – and let’s call Sterbhaus Metal Deluxe.

 THE EARLY DAYS